johnwbyrd/llvm-mos/llvm/docs/TableGen/index.rst

 representing the details of your target, at some cost to readability of the TableGen .td files.
 This includes generating optimized code for critical parts of back-end assemblers and disassemblers.

+TableGen shines when you need to express all the details of your machine-code formats and instructions to LLVM.
+For example, support exists in TableGen to describe: the input and output properties of any instruction; its equivalent SelectionDAG; its length; whether it is a branch, or a return, or whether it ends a scope, or is a barrier, or whether it reads or writes memory, or whether it needs special register allocation requirements, whether it operates on subregisters, and so forth.
+Because LLVM already supports so many different platforms, it is difficult to find any instruction concepts that are not already supported to some extent in TableGen.

+However, because TableGen ultimately spits out C++ code fragments, nothing prevents you from writing your own custom C++ code to override or reimplement touchy bits of the parsing and generation for your platform.

 TableGen can be convinced to generate different assembly language parsers for different variants of assembly sources (e.g. AT&T versus Intel); it can handle